-There was an article a while back about the concept of Big Game Syndrome.
+There was an article a while back about the concept of Big Game Syndrome (no longer available).
 It focuses on football, but the idea applies to any sport.

 While coaching in Sweden once, I found myself wondering if I’d succumb to a version of Big Game Syndrome with respect to my team’s matches.
 We spent the better part of a week talking about that match.
 In particular, we focused on the other team’s big attacker.
 The result was that we were probably too focused on the other team and not focused enough on us.